Special Education Visual And Performing Arts

 Teach techniques such as mosaic and collage making, watercolor, resist, clay sculpting, weaving, stencils, drawing with pastels, pencils, chalk, crayons, paper mache.

-By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum for 25% of the trip for 3 trial days as observed and recorded by staff.
+By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum

-By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum for 50% of the trip for 4 trial days as observed and recorded by staff.
+for 25% of the trip for 3 trial days as observed and recorded by staff.

-By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum for 75% of the trip for 5 trial days as observed and recorded by staff.
+By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum

-THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum
+By month/date THE STUDENT will keep head up and in midline while on a field trip to an art gallery or museum

 By month/date THE STUDENT will complete a ____ page on an artist of his/her choice for 3 trial days as observed and recorded by staff.